top of page

 My property value keeps going up so why aren’t the schools receiving more tax money?

 Ohio law only allows the original dollar amount voted by the community to be collected over time.
-This means that we educate our children with an operating budget that hasn’t changed for twenty three years!
-It’s the same today as it was 23 years ago.
+This means that we educate our children with an operating budget that hasn’t changed for twenty four years!
+It’s the same today as it was 24 years ago.

 What has the District done over the years to cut costs?